 Hoesley Digital Literacy Fellows Program

-Application DeadlineMarch 31, 2019
+Application DeadlineApril 15, 2019

 Who Should Apply?

 Fellows will have opportunities to delve deeper into technologies particularly relevant to careers of interest.
-The substantial technology expertise of the Weigle Information Commons and Vitale Digital Media Lab staff will be integral.
+The substantial technology expertise of the Penn Libraries’ Learning Commons and Vitale Digital Media Lab staff will be integral.
 Workshops with hands-on instruction and guest speakers on career-related planning will address the following topics:

 - Web design - basic concepts and templates, what to include on a professional website

-Graphic design and visual literacy - software, design principles, formats
+- Graphic design and visual literacy - software, design principles, formats

-Coding and programming - basic principles, software, and applications
+- Coding and programming - basic principles, software, and applications